Dizarimia/Happyplace/README.md

 2 Future ideas:
 Someday i might consider opening a shop to sell some of the stuff i make.
 It wont happen now, but this will be the perfect space to do so.
+I might give every picture its own page with all info on it, but that would be far in future.

 3 Technologies used: